 3. How did you connect your Loxone Miniserver and A/V devices to create this unified experience?

 I have an Loxone IR Extension that is used to control my Denon AV Receiver, Oppo Blu-ray player and one roof-mounted vent fan, I also have a Loxone IR Air hidden behind our Advantium oven that controls the TV and a second roof-mounted vent fan.
-But, what really brings everything together is the combination of Loxone hardware and Alexa voice control via Voxior software.
+But, what really brings everything together is the combination of Loxone hardware and Alexa voice control via Voxior (now 1Home) software.
 That allows me to simply say “Alexa, turn Blu-ray on”, which causes all of the following to happen automatically:

 1) Television is electronically lowered from it’s hidden spot in the ceiling